cansu846/TodoApp/README.md

 # Todo List App Using React

-## The project have below functionalities
+## The project has the following functions
 - Add todo
 - Update todo
 - Delete todo